☁️Climate Impact

 Because the current and future impacts of climate change are catastrophic, this phenomenon is logically a focus for sustainability reporting, and the UP Scorecard includes a Climate metric: a quantitative estimate of the life cycle global warming impact of the product.

 The Climate indicator estimates the mass of carbon dioxide equivalent emissions of the product and is assessed using the IPCC 2013 radiative forcing factors as implemented by the Ecoinvent Centre.
 The implementation includes 45 substances characterized in terms of their relative radiative forcing potential in comparison to CO2.
-More details are provided in the detailed methodology under and .
+More details are provided in the detailed methodology under Life Cycle Model and Climate Change & Blue Water Use.

-The tool shows the absolute value for GHG emissions in and a normalized score from 0 to 100 (100 being the best score):
+The tool shows the absolute value for GHG emissions in grams of CO2 equivalents and a normalized score from 0 to 100 (100 being the best score):